platformsh/platformsh-docs/src/development/troubleshoot.md

 ## HTTP responses "502 bad gateway" or "503 service unavailable"

-If you receive HTTP 502 or 503 responses from your site, it means that your site is running out of workers or the application process is crashing.
+If you receive these HTTP responses from your site, it suggests that your site is running out of workers or the application process is crashing.
 Here are the typical causes:

 * The amount of traffic coming to your site exceeds the processing power of your application.
 * Certain code path(s) in your application are too slow.